RC Car Learning Center for the Engaged RC Car Racer!

 AZ RC Website

 This website covers RC Car Racing; practically, theoretically, and "at the track protocol."
-And I race a Losi Slider Sprint Car; explaining the modifications I've done to it.
+And I race a Custom Works Sprint Car.

 The goal of this website is to explain, in easy-to-understand terms, the basic car dynamics that take place while a car is in motion.
 You will grasp the main reasons for car handling and cornering power.
 You will come away with the understanding of the compromises used in your setup.
 More precisely, you will understand why tire loads (the key to handling and cornering power) change!
 Although there is no one best way, the KISS (Keep It Simple, Stupid) principal is a good foundation.